How a Reluctant Student Fell in Love with Costa Rica While Studying Abroad

-I was reluctant to study abroad anywhere but Europe during my college years.
-I grew up with a an older sister who raved about her experience in Florence, Italy.
-My mother and I went to visit her and toured the top hits in Italy from Rome to Venice, Florence and Milan during her time there.
+I was reluctant to study abroad anywhere but in Europe during my college years.
+I grew up with an older sister who raved about her experience in Florence, Italy.
+My mother and I visited her and toured the top hits in Italy from Rome to Venice, Florence, and Milan during her time there.

 I definitely wouldn’t have chosen Costa Rica if given a choice.
 I simply wasn’t educated about it and had no idea what landscape it offered or what the people there were like.

 I’m not sure I even knew it was in Central America at the time.
-Friends at other colleges were signing up for “sexier” programs like studying abroad in London and Australia.
+Friends at other colleges signed up for “sexier” programs like studying abroad in London and Australia.
 Why was Costa Rica my only option?
-(Alas, it was all the program I was in offered, which was certainly better than nothing!)
+(Alas, it was all the program I was offered, which was certainly better than nothing!)

-Not only would this option allow me to graduate in four and a half years, but it was substantially more affordable for me than another semester at UMD, paying out-of-state student tuition.
-(I will be paying off student loans until at least 2050, the out-of-state tuition is that crippling.)
+This option would allow me to graduate in four and a half years, but it was substantially more affordable for me than another semester at UMD, paying out-of-state student tuition.
+(I will be paying off student loans until at least 2050, the out-of-state tuition is crippling.)

 The amount of time we would be in Costa Rica was ten weeks.
 We’d have two sessions in that time separated but a few days off to explore the area.

 Monteverde Institute was the name of the university we’d be at every day.
 It was a small school with a series of just a few buildings.
 Our studio was gorgeous, and I felt like a Care Bear: we pretty much worked in the “clouds” amongst the cloud forest that is that city each day.

 The program consisted of 18 American students who were in one of three areas of study: Architecture, Landscape Architecture, and Urban Planning.

 We lived in a “home stay” program, which meant we were each assigned a local family and lived with them.
 The language barrier was interesting!
 I don’t speak Spanish and my “parents” there didn’t speak English.